XEDGit/memdetect/README.md

  #### Mandatory

-    --d directory_path: Specify the path of your project directory
+ - `--d directory_path`: Specify the path of your project directory

  or

-    --f file_path0 file_path...: Specify one or more files to compile with the wrapper
+ - `--f file_path0 file_path...`: Specify one or more files to compile with the wrapper

  #### Optional

-    --e folder_to_exclude_name: Specify a folder which is inside the directory_path but you want to exclude from compiling (useful only with --d option)
+ - `--e folder_to_exclude_name`: Specify a folder which is inside the `--d directory_path` but you want to exclude from compiling

-    --flags flag0 flag...: Specify flags to use when compiling with gcc
+ - `--flags flag0 flag...`: Specify flags to use when compiling with gcc

-    --fail malloc_to_fail_index: Specify which malloc should fail (return 0), 1 will fail first malloc and so on
+ - `--fail malloc_to_fail_index`: Specify which malloc should fail (return 0), 1 will fail first malloc and so on

-    --a arg0 arg...: Specify arguments to run with executable
+ - `--a arg0 arg...`: Specify arguments to run with executable

  All the optional flags will be added to the gcc command in writing order